 5. What’s the best positive thought you could tell yourself day in and day out?
 Will you be trying it?
 Reminding myself, if I am worthy of God’s love, and I should love myself.
 It’s up to me to make daily shifts in my personal critiquing to make sure I reach my weight loss goals for not only appearances but overall good health and well-being.
 I only have one life and it’s my job to make the most of what I have.
 If I treat myself well today, tomorrow I will reap the benefits.
 And, yes I will try this as these words are what I live by every day.
 You deserve this, too!

 Do you need daily encouragement?
-As a Christian, I feel God’s word is chock full of beautiful words which can lift us up and motivate us to do great things.
-In truth, we can apply scripture to our daily challenges with weight loss.
+As a Christian, I feel God’s word is chock full of beautiful words which can lift and motivate us to do great things.
+In truth, we can apply scripture to our daily challenges with weight loss, too.

 What woman isn’t on a diet?
 Diet is my middle name.
 Self-awareness of where I land on the scales each week keep me in check.
 Am I pencil thin?
 No way!
 Am I obese?
 Nope.
 Do I need to lose weight?
 You bet!
 How would you like to drop 15 pounds in 2 months?
 Would you other women to encourage you with your war against weight?